 Optional.
 Open the

-/src/main/eventflowfolder to determine the Group ID used by the project, which is
+/src/main/eventflowfolder to make a note of the Group ID used by the EventFlow fragment project, which is

 In the StreamBase Project dialog, enter a project name.
 This tutorial uses

 Select the StreamBase Application option and click Next.
 (If you click in error, start over.)

 In the Configure Maven Artifact panel, change the value of the Group ID to

 com.tibco.sb.sampleto match the Group ID of the fragment sample as determined in step 1.
 (You are not required to use the same Group ID for an Application project as for its dependent fragment projects, but doing this brings clarity to the process.)

 Select the Enable Docker support check box.
 This is the entire difference between building an application that runs locally and one that runs in a Docker container.